dtolnay/cxx/book/src/context.md

 returns std::unique\_ptr\<T\> through bindgen.
 Why?
 Because unique\_ptr, despite being "just a pointer", has a different ABI than a pointer or a C struct containing a pointer ([bindgen#778]) and is not directly expressible in Rust.
-Bindgen emitted something that *looks* reasonable and you will have a hell of a time in gdb working out what went wrong.
+Bindgen emitted something that *looks* reasonable, and you will have a hell of a time in gdb working out what went wrong.
 Eventually people learn to avoid anything involving a non-trivial copy constructor, destructor, or inheritance, and instead stick to raw pointers and primitives and trivial structs only